sai-unknown/Automated-Security-System/README.md

 ---

 ## 🧠 About
-This project is a motion-triggered face recognition system designed for secure monitoring.
-Instead of running face recognition continuously, it uses motion detection to reduce CPU usage and eliminate false processing when there is no movement. :contentReference[oaicite:3]{index=3}
+This project is a **motion-triggered face recognition system**.
+It continuously monitors the camera feed, detects motion, and runs face recognition **only when movement occurs**.
+This reduces unnecessary CPU usage and improves monitoring efficiency.

 ---

 ## ✨ Features
-- 🚶 **Motion Detection** — Detects movement before face recognition begins. :contentReference[oaicite:4]{index=4}
+- 🚶 **Motion Detection** – Detects movement before running face recognition.
-- 🧑 **Face Recognition** — Uses trained models (LBPH or Haar cascades) to detect faces. :contentReference[oaicite:5]{index=5}
+- 🧑 **Face Recognition** – Recognizes faces using LBPH or Haar Cascades.
-- ⚡ **Efficient Processing** — Reduces unnecessary computation and increases speed. :contentReference[oaicite:6]{index=6}
+- ⚡ **Efficient Processing** – Avoids running recognition when there’s no movement.
+- 📄 **Event Logging** – Logs detection events in `motion_log.csv`.

 ---